Musashi (yacht): Design

 Musashis exterior was designed by De Voogt Naval Architects and her interior by Sinot Exclusive Yacht Design.
 The hull is built of steel and the superstructure is made of aluminium, with teak laid decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.

 Amenities

 Zero speed stabilizers, elevator, beauty room, spa, swimming platform, air conditioning, swimming pool, gym & outdoor gym, movie theatre, basketball court, and a crane to launch racing boats.

 Performance

-Propulsion is supplied by twin 5,766hp MTU 20V4000 M93L diesel engines.
+Propulsion is supplied by twin 5,766 hp MTU 20V4000 M93L diesel engines.
 With 335000 L capacity fuel tanks, Musashi has a maximum range of 6000 nmi at 12 kn.

+Carbon Emissions

+A full transatlantic voyage by Musashi would emit roughly 1,000 tonnes of CO₂ according to the U.S. Energy Information Administration’s emissions coefficient for diesel (which is about 10.19 kg CO₂ per gallon) with the yacht's 335000 L fuel capacity.

+By comparison, the average annual per-capita carbon footprint in the United States is about 15 tonnes CO₂.